palladius/app-mod-workshop-set-by-step/workshop-steps/80-operations/README.md

 ## Final result

-We can consider this exercise finished once you have a working SLI, SLO and alerting for your availablity, and it's alerting to your email and to your phone.
+We can consider this exercise finished once you have 1 working SLO + 2x alerts for your availability, and it's alerting to your email and to your phone.

+If you want you can add a Latency or a more complex one.